TuringLang/AbstractMCMC.jl/docs/src/callbacks.md

 end
 ```

-The `ParamsWithStats` constructors normalize all inputs to `NamedTuple`:
+The default `ParamsWithStats` extraction constructors normalize common inputs to
+`NamedTuple`:
 - `Vector{<:Real}` gets default `θ[i]` names
 - `Vector{Pair}` is converted to `NamedTuple` with the provided names
 - `NamedTuple` is used directly

+Packages with a structured parameter representation can also construct
+`ParamsWithStats(params, stats)` directly.
+The parameter container must implement `pairs`
+and `isempty`; its keys do not need to be symbols.
+The two-argument constructor uses an
+empty `NamedTuple` for `extras`.

 !!! note "stats vs extras"
     Use `stats` for values that change once per MCMC iteration (e.g., log probability, acceptance rate).